After realising how common plastics and other single use items have become in our daily routine, it is difficult to justify using certain items.

 5. Plastic Toothbrush to an (almost) Compostable Toothbrush Made of Bamboo

-According to my dentist, I should change toothbrush at least every three months, amounting to using a minimum of 4 a year.
+According to my dentist, we should change toothbrush at least every three months, amounting to using a minimum of 4 a year.
 It’s horrifying to think that every toothbrush I have ever used is somewhere in a landfill or polluting our waterways.

 5. Bottled Shampoo/Conditioner/Soaps/Deodorants to Package-Free Bars